ssMaritime.com

 Photographs

-on ssmaritime and associated pages are: 1.
-By the
+on ssmaritime and associate pages

-Companies and private photographers or collectors.
-Credit is given to all
+and private photographers or collectors.
+Credit is given to all contributors.

-contributors.
-However, there are photographs provided to me without details
+However, there are some photographs provided to me without details regarding

-provided regarding the photographer concerned.
-I hereby invite if owners of these
+the photographer/owner concerned.
+I hereby invite if owners of these images

-images would be so kind to make them-selves known to me, that due credit may be
+would be so kind to make them-selves known to me (my email address may be found

-given.
-I know what it is like, I have seen a multitude of my own photographs on
+in order that due credit may be given.
+I know what it is like, I have seen a

-even refuse to remove them, knowing full well that there is no legal comeback
+refuse to provide credit or remove them when asked, knowing full well that

-when it comes to the net.
-However, let us show the charlatans up and do the
+there is no legal comeback when it comes to the net.
+However, let us show these

-right thing at all times and give credit where credit is due!
-Note: I do
+charlatans up and do the right thing at all times and give credit where credit

 This

-notice covers all pages, although, I have done my best to ensure that all
+notice covers all pages, although, and I have done my best to ensure that all

 photographs are duly credited and that this notice is displaced on each page,